schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ❌ Cannot reuse state management in headless scenarios
 - ❌ Tests require tkinter root window setup

-**Testing Impact**: Tests must initialize tkinter context but this is acceptable trade-off for desktop application simplicity.
+**Testing Impact**: Tests for state management must initialize tkinter context, as expected, but this is acceptable trade-off for desktop application simplicity.

 ---